gokulm/BoltOn/docs/mediator.md

 Every request flows thru a set of built-in interceptors (mentioned below), and the execution of them can be controlled by implementing appropriate marker interfaces.

 * `StopwatchInterceptor`
 <br> This interceptor logs the time that a request enters and exits the pipeline.
-This interceptor is enabled only if the request implements `IEnableStopwatchInterceptor` interface.
+This interceptor is enabled only if the request implements `IEnableInterceptor<StopwatchInterceptor>` interface.

 * `UnitOfWorkInterceptor`
 <br> This interceptor starts a transaction with an isolation level based on the interface like IQuery or ICommand etc., (mentioned above) that the request implements.
-This interceptor is enabled only if the request implements `IEnableUnitOfWorkInterceptor`
+This interceptor is enabled only if the request implements `IEnableInterceptor<UnitOfWorkInterceptor>` interface

 You could create an interceptor by implementing `IInterceptor` interface, like [this](../optional/#interceptor).
-If you want to enable or disable an interceptor based on a marker interface implementation, you can inherit `BaseRequestSpecificInterceptor<T>`
+If you want to control the execution of an interceptor based on the incoming request, you can make the request implement `IEnableInterceptor<TInterceptor>` and add a check something like this:

+	if (!(request is IEnableInterceptor<StopwatchInterceptor>))
+		return await next.Invoke(request, cancellationToken);

 **Note: **